lindsayphan/MomotaroGame/README.md

 Why is it important or interesting to you?
 * The group unanimously agreed to create a role-playing game for our final project because everyone in the group likes to play games and finds joy in the wonders of storytelling.
 Furthermore, we wanted to see what it would be like to be on the development side of gaming instead of just playing.

 What languages/tools/technologies do you plan to use?
-(This list may change over the course of the project)
 * To build the RPG, we used the following:
     - _C++_ as the language
     - _VSCode_ to write the code